Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain: Numerical phenomenology and perturbative explanation

 We report numerical results for the quantities introduced in Sec.~\ref{sec:maic} using different measurement densities $p$ and various protocols.
 In particular, for ${\mathcal{Q}=S_\ell,\ F_Q,\ E^{f}_{i,j}}$ we study the ensemble averages $\overline{Q}$.
 The simulations are performed using Gaussian state techniques, which allow us to explore large system sizes up to $L=1024$ lattice sites.
 The numerical results are obtained by performing Monte Carlo sampling of the ensembles $\mathcal{E}_\mathcal{M}(|\Psi_0\rangle)$, using the probabilities discussed in Sec.~\ref{sec:maic}.
 We employ different choices of transverse field $h$ to probe the two phases of the Ising chain, as well as the critical point $h=1$.

-As anticipated, at the critical point $h=1$, the model has been previously investigated in Ref.~\cite{weinstein2023nonlocality,lee2023quantum}.
+As anticipated, at the critical point $h=1$, the model has been previously investigated in Ref.~\cite{weinstein2023nonlocality,lee2023quantum,sara1,yang2023entanglement}.
 These works demonstrate that the critical properties present crossover effects, with an effective central charge renormalized for forced up measurements and unaltered in the Born rule case.
 In this manuscript, we extend these considerations also to the off-critical phase, and consider forced down measurements as well.
 Our main result is that the paramagnetic phase reveals an entanglement enhancement for the forced measurements $\mathcal{M}_\mathrm{down}$, while a trivial crossover effect is observed for $\mathcal{M}_\mathrm{up/Born}$.
 Instead, the ferromagnetic phase shows robustness to measurements, irrespective of the measurement-altering protocol.

-\subsection{Disordered phase {$h>1$}}
+\subsection{Disordered phase $h>1$}

 We begin our analysis by considering the paramagnetic disordered phase at ${h>1}$.
 Fig.~\ref{fig:disordered} summarizes our results for the representative choice of ${h=1.5}$.
 In Fig.~\ref{fig:disordered} (a-c), we report the average EE for varying $p$ at different subsystem sizes.
-While $\mathcal{M}_\mathrm{Born}$ and $\mathcal{M}_\mathrm{up}$ yield a similar size-independent behavior, monotonously decreasing with $p$, we find that forced down projections result in larger entanglement as compared to the unperturbed state.
+The protocols $\mathcal{M}_\mathrm{Born}$ and $\mathcal{M}_\mathrm{up}$ yield a similar size-independent behavior, monotonously decreasing with $p$.
+For Born measurements this is expected, as any entanglement monotone cannot increase on average under local operations~\cite{vidal2002,plenio2006}.
+In contrast, we find that forced down projections result in larger entanglement as compared to the unperturbed state.
 In particular, $S_\ell$ develops a peak as a function of $p$, migrating toward $p=1$ as $\ell$ is increased.
-This enhancement of entanglement presents a finite-size scaling behavior that saturates at large values of $\ell$ toward a limiting value.
-As a consequence, the enhanced entangled phase is still area law in the thermodynamic regime.
+This suggests that in the limit of $\ell\to\infty$ the entanglement entropy as a function of $p$ tends to a limiting curve that saturates to a constant for $p\to 1$.
+Our numerics suggests that $\lim_{p\to 1}\lim_{\ell\to\infty}S_\ell$ is independent of $\ell$, which implies that the enhanced entangled state still follows an area law.

 Next, we analyze multipartite entanglement in Fig.~\ref{fig:disordered} (d-f).
 The average QFI density reveals a behavior similar to that of the EE: for the protocols $\mathcal{M}_\mathrm{up/Born}$, the QFI decreases when varying $p$, while forced down measurements yield enhanced QFI, with a peak value, saturated at large $L$, of $\overline{f^\mathrm{max}_Q}\simeq 4$.
 The maximal QFI is attained at around $p\simeq 0.45$, demonstrating that the measurements affect inequivalently multipartite and bipartite quantum correlations.
 The saturating behavior of $f_Q$ reveals bounded multipartiteness of entanglement.